 Guided tours of the Pentagon are available Monday through Friday from 9am to 3pm.
 The tour is about one hour and covers a distance of roughly 1.5 miles.
 Tours are free but reservations are required.
 In order to reserve a tour it is necessary to contact the Pentagon by calling 703-697-1776 or by going to the website below.

-The Washington Monument is currently closed to the public until spring 2019.
+The Washington Monument is currently closed to the public until fall 2019.
 The National Park Service is currently modernizing the elevator and constructing a new security screening facility to ensure long-term reliability and safety.
 However, a visit to the grounds of the Washington Monument will still give tour groups the unique opportunity to see the Lincoln Memorial, the White House, the U.S. Capitol, and other land marks from the structure’s centralized location on the National Mall.